vabe0003/ECE4078_Lab_2025_H2/image_to_map_generator/README.md

 ## Usage
 ### Python version
-This code has only been validated in later versions of python (3.9/10) onwards, so it will likely not work on the Ubuntu 18.04 which uses Python 3.6.9.
+This code has only been validated in later versions of python (3.9/10) onwards.

+- [New] We can confirm it does not currently work for versions greater than 3.10 or less than 3.7.

+## [New] Installation Instructions

+This section was initially written to install the relevant packages for Apple Silicon Macs but has been found to work on Windows devices, this has not been verified on Linux but should work (and will be verified later).
+If you have concerns about this working, or have issues with the installation, skip this section and attempt the Alternate Installation Instructions.

+To get this running, it is assumed you have set up a virtual environment with Anaconda Navigator and installed the `requirements.txt` **in the Installation folder**, instructed in [this Installation README](../Installation/EnvironmentSetup.md).

+If you installed the lab dependencies with OrbStack on your Mac, please follow the instructions to set up a virtual environment with Anaconda Navigator.

+You just need to run `pip install pyqt5==5.15.11` within your virtual environment, and your environment should be set up and ready to use the image to map generator script.
+Please note that this has only been verified on an M1 Mac and Windows device.

-## Python Package Version differences
+## Alternate Installation Instruction - Python Package Version Differences
-There are potentially package version clashes between the PenguinPi robot code and this Image-to-Map Generator, as a result we recommend you install the packages for this code in a separate python virtual environment.
+There are potentially package version clashes between the PenguinPi robot code and this Image-to-Map Generator, as a result we recommend you install the packages for this code in a separate python virtual environment if you come into issues.
+Note that if you have any issues with the prior method, you may also need to recreate the conda environment for the Lab in the [Installation](../Installation/EnvironmentSetup.md) folder.

 This can be done with:
 ```bash